AmosTian/blog/README.md

 - ⚡Machine Learning: some theoretical and implementation of practice models
 - ⚡Some strange tricks: such as how to build a blog, how to crack software, etc.

-😄Right now I'm learning: C++ and databases.
+😄Right now I'm learning: C++ and AI.